Communities

 We want our community groups to find out what is most needed by their residents and then find a way to provide it.
 Some of the things groups are doing include:

-In Australia, the world-leading Electrify 2515 has just been announced and one postcode will become a shining example of our electric future.
+In Australia, the world-leading Electrify 2515 will turn the postcode into a shining example of our electric future.
 This project was led by the community, and will benefit the community in many ways.
 We'd love to see something like this in New Zealand.
 So who's going to lead the charge?